 Meditation has become far more mainstream than it was not many years ago.
 A simple internet search for “what is meditation” brings up well over 360,000,000 results, and thousands of people search that very term each month.

-For many people, the very word “meditation” conjures an image of solitary monks in some Himalayan cave chanting “Om.”
-For others, the word brings up an image of some hippies from the 60’s or The Beatles getting into “whatever it was those damned drugged out kids were doing.”
+Still, for many people, the very word “meditation” conjures an image of solitary monks in some Himalayan cave chanting “Om.”
+For others or an earlier era, the word brings up an image of some hippies from the 60’s or The Beatles getting into “whatever it was those darned long-haired kids were doing.”

 (As an aside, if you look very carefully at the cover of the Sargent Pepper’s Lonely Hearts Club Band album, you will see the faces of some Hindu gurus: Mahavatar (“Divine Incarnation”)Babaji, Yogavatar (“Incarnation of Yoga”) Lahiri Mahasaya, Jnanavatar (“Incarnation of Wisdom”) Swami Sri Yukteswar, and Paramahansa Yogandanda.
 These gurus were included at the request of George Harrison who, upon reading Autobiography of a Yogi, became very interested in the teachings of the book’s author, Paramahansa Yogananda, founder of the Self-Realization Fellowship based in California, and who is widely recognized as the teacher from India who brought the spiritual practice of yoga – specifically Kriya Yoga – to the West. )